miguelvelezmj25/density-converter/README.md

 * The input image is valid.
 * You have successfully reproduced the bug report and confirmed the performance behavior.
 That is, executing the program multiple times with different images, but with the same configuration, takes a long time.
-* The program runs in fixed hardware.
-That is, you cannot suggest running the program on faster hardware.

 ## Docs